Skip to main content

 Portfolios include: House building along with Estate Regeneration; Short-term lets; and Private Rented Sector strategy and regulation.

-Cabinet Member for Climate, Ecology and Culture: Cllr Ryan Jude
+Cabinet Member for Climate Action, Ecology, Culture and Air Quality: Cllr Ryan Jude

 Image